-We were pretty tired so we decided to simply cook dinner in our 2-burner kitchen and enjoy the sunset.
-At the general store we hunted for something tasty.
-If you’re curious, we found linguica, spaghetti, red sauce (from a jar!) and some farm-fresh veggies.
-With sparse kitchen utensil and dish offerings, we ended up eating that spaghetti right out of a huge stainless steel bowl, with two forks, while watching the sunset.
-We still talk fondly about that delicious meal!
+It was late, so we decided to cook dinner and roamed the general store for inspiration, finding linguica, spaghetti, jarred red sauce and farm-fresh veggies.
+With sparse utensils and dishes, we ate the spaghetti right out of a huge stainless steel bowl, with two forks, and still talk fondly about that delicious meal!

-When we got home, I tried to replicate that cookie by reading tons of recipes and making many batches.
-The testing part was best and Brendan said it was his best job ever.
-My final recipe is an adaptation of chef Dave Lieberman’s, and it’s a winner.
-I could go into all that science behind what makes the best chocolate chip cookie, but maybe that’s another post 🙂 The bottom line is that more fat and less liquid, along with a lower temperature, makes a crispy, thin cookie.
+I tried to replicate it at home, using many inspiration recipes.
+My final try was an adaptation of chef Dave Lieberman’s recipe (from The Great Book of Chocolate), and it’s a winner.
+I could go into all the science behind the best chocolate chip cookie, but that’s another post.
+Bottom line: more fat + less liquid + lower temperature = a crispy, thin cookie.

-How can you make them even better?
+How can you make them better?
 Add dried cherries.
-A buttery, crunchy cookie with dark chocolate AND cherries — that makes them healthy, right?
+A buttery, crunchy cookie with dark chocolate AND cherries makes them healthy, right?